OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

 ### Resource Lineage
 * **Statement** - General explanation about the producer's knowledge about the lineage of the resource.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/ResourceLineage
-    * Overwrite the message in the textbox with details that provides useful background information about the resource.
+    * Overwrite the message in the text box with details that provides useful background information about the resource.
         * Or remove provided placeholder text if no lineage information is available and state why
 * **Source Description** - General explanation about the producer's knowledge about source information used to create the resource.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/ResourceLineage
-    * Overwrite the message in the textbox with details that provides useful source information about the resource.
+    * Overwrite the message in the text box with details that provides useful source information about the resource.

 ## Keyword Tab
 Keywords are the important ideas and topics that summarise and define what your resource is about.
 In most search engines, these are indexed and typically normalised to resemble the base word in order to capture variations.
 Keywords are useful in discovering and organising resources.